Athirakadavath/SaturdayHacknight/README.md

 Compare the user's gesture with the computer's gesture to determine the winner based on the Rock, Paper, Scissors rules.

 Repeat or Quit:
-Allow the user to play again or exit the gameame that captures hand movement and compares it with randomely generated symbols of rock ,paper,scisssors and determine a winner
+Allow the user to play again or exit the gameame that captures hand movement and compares it with randomely generated symbols of rock ,paper,scisssors and determine a winner.
 But we ended up making a program which identifies gestures shown by the user as rock or paper or scissors.
 ## Libraries used
 TensorFlow, Keras, and OpenCV